 The SLAM concept needs constant examination as servicemen and women spend increasing amounts of time in theatre and combat environments.

 SLAM is better able to deliver value for money by utilising a standard model design.
-There is also opportunity with standard design and specification, to generate efficiency improvements from suppliers once they become familiar with the performance standards required.
+With standard design and specification, there is also the opportunity to generate efficiency improvements from suppliers once they become familiar with the performance standards required.
 SLAM applies a combination of traditional on-site construction and modular off-site construction to suit the constraints of each site and to satisfy the challenging programme targets.
 However, to occupiers the form of construction is not apparent, as the fit out and finish of both traditional and modular versions is almost identical.

 The award-winning Project SLAM team has been recognised as an exemplar of the best in supply chain, team working and procurement.